mariojfduarte/thingsboardpywrapper/README.md

 	'2017-12-18,12:30','AVG')
 ```

-Note: We assume that each datakey is unique accross all different Devices and the that the time format is respected.
+Note: We assume that each datakey is unique accross all different Devices and the that the datetime format is respected.

 Pushing data to thingsboard can be achieved by: